jogi-k/Raspi-Tips/README.md

         echo "Switch closed"
     endif

+**Explanation :**

-Explanation : As the GPIO is configured for Pull-Up, when the switch is NOT closed, you will read a "1" from the GPIO, when the Switch is closed, it will connect to GND and you will read a "0"
+GPIO is configured for Pull-Up.

+* When the switch is NOT closed ==> you will read a "1" from the GPIO,
+* When the Switch is closed  ==> it will connect the GPIO to GND and you will read a "0"

+See also : (in German) https://raspithek.de/tutorial/bash/raspberry-pi-gpio-steuerung-in-der-bash/